The specter of violent death becomes a narrative device that wraps its arms around the whole album.

 Two Eleven, Brandy’s first album in four years, is at its core a singer’s album.

-The myth of “The Voice” emphasizes how natural it all was for Whitney and how easy she made it look, but that’s not quite true to who she was as a performer.
+The myth of “The Voice” emphasizes how natural it all was for Whitney Houston and how easy she made it look.

 The second golden age that the film inhabits is perhaps only apparent in retrospect.